hmziqrs/hmziqrs/README.md

 ### Hi there 👋 ![](https://visitor-badge.glitch.me/badge?page_id=hackerhgl.hackerhgl)

-## I'm Hamza, a Full Stack Developer with more than four years of experience from Karachi, Pakistan.
+## I'm Hamza, a Full-Stack Developer with more than six years of experience from Karachi, Pakistan.

 ### About me